- Photo by Franco Vogt

 "Milton loved Woodstock," says Sylvia Leonard Wolf, a longtime friend of the Glasers and vice president of the board of the Woodstock Byrdcliffe Guild, which Glaser served on for almost a decade.
-(Glaser designed the distinctive ribbon awning on the front of the Kleinert/James Center for the Arts.)
+(Glaser designed design posters, T shirts, and a new logo and typeface for the organization*.)
 "He was enormously generous with his design, his ideas, and his heart.
 This man had such a huge heart—he embraced life and he embraced what he did," says Wolf.
 "Did he have to be involved with [the Woodstock Byrdcliffe] Guild?
 No. But he wanted to be part of continuing Woodstock's living artistic legacy."

 - Love New York Catskills, 1985, one of the many iterations of cat and Catskills produced for the New York Board of Tourism.